mkbmain/DapperRepo/README.md

    public static string MasterConnectionString = "Server=localhost;Database=master;Trusted_Connection=True";
 ```

-also please note there are separate getall and insert methods that are raw in  DataBaseScriptRunnerAndBuilder.cs as we don't use the implemenation we are testing for setups or verifies.
+also please note there are separate getall and insert methods that are raw in  DataBaseScriptRunnerAndBuilder.cs as the tests don't use the implemenation they are are testing for setups or verifies.